jhuckaby/s3-api/docs/API.md

 }
 ```

+**Notes:**

-Note that you can omit the filename portion of the `key` property if you want.
+- You can omit the filename portion of the `key` property if you want.
 Specifically, if the `key` ends with a slash (`/`) this will trigger the library to automatically append the local filename to the end of the S3 key.

 ### uploadFiles